Table of Contents

 Loose Canon is located at 29 Drury St, Dublin, D02 RX95, Ireland.

 The Long Hall is dark and intimate Dublin drinking establishment with a wall of whiskeys to taste.
 This is the kind of pub that feels both authentic and cozy at the same time.

 Not a whiskey expert?
 No worries since the bartenders are full of information and recommendations about the whiskey options at every price point from € to €€€.

 Check out The Long Haul’s walls covered with eclectic memorabilia

 The Long Hall is located at 51 South Great George’s Street, Dublin 2, Ireland.

-Thanks to Fáilte Ireland for providing us with a Dublin Media Pass that helped us visit many of the excellent tourist attractions in the city.
+We thank Fáilte Ireland for providing us with a Dublin Media Pass that helped us visit many excellent Dublin tourist attractions.
+We self-funded our meals and accommodations.